Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 3. Worker must know the basics on how to diagnose, but need not be a professional health care worker.
 Worker doesn’t have to be a degree holder.
 In any case, worker may consult parents now to get the child patient a check-up with the nearest physician or specialist for recommendation for treatment.
 Get estimate of cost of treatment from doctor/hospital and the length/duration of treatment (e.g. weeks, months or years) including possible surgery, rehab and therapy.
 Put everything on record with a pocket notebook.
 Worker now develops relationship with hospital personnel as well, but must not get sidetracked though hospital personnel is part of the bigger picture.
 Hospital personnel also need Jesus.

 4. Worker needs to do a survey with his/her own journal using information based on the ISF (individual survey form).
-After the survey, worker must e-mail information back to SitD head office or the field mediator in-charge of the region for evaluation and pre-approval of child’s case.
-This e-mail survey form can be available immediately from SitD upon request or by e-mail (4 CbR Forms).
+After the survey, worker must e-mail information back to SG head office or the field mediator in-charge of the region for evaluation and pre-approval of child’s case.
+This e-mail survey form can be available immediately from SG upon request or by e-mail (4 CbR Forms).
 This will expedite the application process and avoid unnecessary procedures in a traditional “snail mail” postage.

 10. By this time, worker has rapport with parents and relationships growing.
-In the case of an institution, community resides there and worker or mediator must maintain working relationships with the institution management and staff as well.
+In the case of an institution, community residents there and worker or mediator must maintain working relationships with the institution management and staff as well.
 An orphanage may be a venue for meetings in the study of God’s Word, but may require sensitivity and tactfulness in the part of the mediator.
 Everyone can rejoice in the Lord.
 Healing, however, is from the Lord.
 We are only willing vessels.

 13. Case approval will be based on the GDP or GNP of a child’s country.
-A nation with high GNP like Malaysia, although located in a third world region such as Southeast Asia, does not qualify.
+A nation with high GNP like Malaysia and Singapore, although located in a third world region such as Southeast Asia, does not qualify.
 However, this is on a case-to-case basis.
 We may be able to find another source of funding.
 That is why it is best to identify which country first to operate a CbR program and determine its GNP before starting a CbR program.

 14. In case, for any other reason, a child is disapproved of financial assistance, we will resort to other funding sources and through referrals.
-SLF is just one of our resource partners.

 19. Important Paper Works (hard copies):